-The aim for this work was to understand the context that includes the norms, values, and conditions that underpin child well-being in various countries, with the intention of transferring and applying that knowledge to the United States.
-The purpose of the project is to focus on the “why” and the “how” of child well-being.
 This work builds on the vision of the Robert Wood Johnson Foundation’s Global Ideas for U.S. Solutions portfolio.
 Using an ecological, historical, and cross-national lens, the AIR team reviewed international data sources, literature, and research findings to produce knowledge to be utilized by the foundation, the foundation’s partners, and other human development organizations to advance equity and child well-being.

 In this study, we asked the question: How can a holistic concept of child well-being be advanced?
 We looked at examples of programs and policies that contribute to child well-being from six national contexts to provide insights.
 The issues we investigated include early childhood education in Australia, childhood obesity in Brazil, youth tobacco misuse in Canada, public education in Finland, youth suicide in Japan, and breastfeeding in South Africa.

 The AIR team gained insights into how to promote well-being as a holistic concept.
 This includes:

 - Understanding the effect of income inequality on well-being;